In this video I show you how to treat your Sternocleidomasdoid Muscle or SCM (for short).

 Pain is generally divided into two categories, Acute and Chronic.

 Acute pain generally occurs due to an accident, or incident such as surgery, and this can cause potential pain, swelling, inflammation, and decreased range of motion.
 The general advise for this during the initial stages is to rest, ice, compress and elevate the affected area.
 Pain that has occurred through no apparent incident or accident can be treated straight away.
-If you are unsure, please call Kay for a chat and she will advise you of the best course of action.

 The Effects of Chronic Pain